GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 This gives you a production-ready base intallation of Forseti.
 However, it's important to note that you still need to create an organizaton-specific configuration.
-Typically, you need to refine the base rules to remove the noise and catch use-cases that are specific to your organization (for example, allow SSH and RDP traffic to come in only from on-premises IP ranges).
+Typically, you need to refine the base rules to remove the noise and catch use-cases that are specific to your organization (for example, allow firewall rules opening SSH and RDP traffic only for your defined IP ranges).

 See the Forseti documentation on
 [how to create your own rules](https://forsetisecurity.org/docs/latest/configure/scanner/rules.html).